pradel/create-react-app-swc/.changeset/five-drinks-grow.md

 'craco-swc': minor
 ---

-Enable react automatic runtime, you don't need to import React anymore!
+Enable react automatic runtime by default, you don't need to import React anymore!